 The UTC Chamber Singers is a small chorus of mixed voices that performs a wide variety of music.
 It is the main touring choir in the Music Department at The University of Tennessee at Chattanooga.
 Previous concerts have included formal chamber music, folk songs, spirituals and vocal jazz.
 They have performed major works with orchestra including Bernstein's Chichester Psalms, Lauridsen's Lux Aeterna, Vaughan Williams' Five Mystical Songs with baritone Ron Ulen.
-They have combined with the Chattanooga Symphony for recent performances of Beethoven's Ninth Symphony, Mahler's Second Symphony, and Mozart's Requiem.
+They have combined with the Chattanooga Symphony for recent performances of Beethoven's Ninth Symphony, Mahler's Second Symphony, Mozart's Requiem and Brahm's German Requiem.

 In addition to frequent U. S. tours, the Chamber Singers tour internationally and have recently completed a concert tours of Prague in the Czech Republic, Budapest, Hungary and in Austria where they performed in Melk, Saltzburg and in Vienna on two separate tours.